 How to Store Caesar Dressing

-Homemade Caesar dressing can be stored in the refrigerator in an air-tight container for 4-5 days.
+You can store this dressing in the refrigerator in an air-tight container for 4-5 days.
 If you don’t think you can eat the entire batch within that time, use the serving adjuster in the recipe below to make a half batch and reduce waste.
-We don’t recommend freezing homemade Caesar dressing as it will likely separate upon thawing.
+I don’t recommend freezing homemade Caesar dressing, as it’ll likely separate upon thawing.

 Homemade Caesar Dressing